David "Stringbean" Akeman: Murder

 A police investigation resulted in the convictions of cousins John A. Brown and Marvin Douglas Brown, both 23 years old.
-They had ransacked the cabin, and killed Stringbean when he arrived.
+They had ransacked the cabin, and killed Akeman when he arrived.
 His wife shrieked when she saw her husband murdered.
-She begged for her life, but was shot as well.
+She begged for her life, but was shot, as well.
 According to the Tennessee Court of Criminal Appeals, "Upon their return, Mr. Akeman spotted the intruders in his home and evidently offered some resistance.
 One of the Brown cousins fatally shot Mr. Akeman, then pursued, shot, and killed Mrs. Akeman.
 At their trial (where Akeman's fellow cast member and friend Grandpa Jones testified, as he recognized one of the stolen firearms in the defendants' possession as a gift he had given Akeman), each defendant blamed the other for the homicides."
 The killers took only a chainsaw and some firearms.

 Marvin Douglas Brown fought his convictions in the appellate courts.
 On September 28, 1982, the Tennessee Court of Criminal Appeals affirmed the trial judge's order denying him a new trial.
 Marvin Brown ultimately granted an exclusive interview to Larry Brinton of the Nashville Banner.
 He admitted his part in the burglary and murders, but insisted John Brown fired the fatal shots.
 As Marvin Brown, by his own admission, had committed burglary (a felony) that resulted in death, Brown was legally guilty of murder, regardless of who fired the shots, under Tennessee's felony murder rule.

-Marvin Brown died of natural causes in 2003, at the Brushy Mountain State Penitentiary, in Petros, Tennessee, and is buried in the prison cemetery.
+Marvin Brown died of natural causes in 2003, at the Brushy Mountain State Penitentiary in Petros, Tennessee, and he is buried in the prison cemetery.
 John Brown was incarcerated in Lois M. DeBerry Special Needs Facility in Nashville.
 In July 2008, the Tennessee Parole Board deferred any parole for 36 months.
 He was again denied parole in July 2011.
 In 2014, John Brown was granted parole and released after serving 41 years of a 198-year sentence.

 The A&E cable television network profiled the case on a 1999 episode of its City Confidential series.

-David and Estell Akeman are buried in Forest Lawn Memorial Gardens in Goodlettsville, Tennessee.
+David and Estelle Akeman are buried in Forest Lawn Memorial Gardens in Goodlettsville, Tennessee.
 During the remaining production of Hee Haw, the scarecrow was left as a memorial.